MicrosoftDocs/machine-learning-server-docs/microsoft-r/install/python-libraries-interpreter.md

 # How to install Python client libraries for remote access to a Machine Learning Server

-Machine Learning Server includes Python packages for modeling, training, and scoring data for statistical and predictive analytics.
+Machine Learning Server includes open-source and Microsoft-specific Python packages for modeling, training, and scoring data for statistical and predictive analytics.
 For classic client-server configurations, where multiple clients connect to and use a remote Machine Learning Server, installing the same Python client libraries on a local workstation enables you to write and run script locally and then push execution to the remote server where data resides.
 This is referred to as a [remote compute context](../r/concept-what-is-compute-context.md), operant when you call Python functions from libraries that exist on both client and server environments.

 A remote server can be either of the following server products: